Will Avengers: Endgame Win An Oscar?

 Oscar season approaches, even faster than the winter holidays.
 The Academy Awards show won’t take place until February 9th, 2020 (earlier than many past years), but it’s not too early to make predictions.
 Awards shows that take place before the big event are usually good indicators of what we can expect to see nominated, especially the Golden Globes, who release their nominations list in early December.
 Many of the big contenders are released during the late fall/early winter months before the ceremony, with a few exceptions.
 Regardless of what your favorite movie of the past year has been, there’s one big stand out.
-Avengers: Endgame became the highest-grossing film ever.
+Avengers: Endgame’s Box Office Performance made it the highest-grossing film ever.
 Does that mean that Avengers: Endgame has a shot of winning an Oscar?

 A Brief History Of Comic Book Films At The Oscars